Scott Alexander drives from Stoney Creek to downtown Hamilton each night so he can destroy a small part of James Street North.

 The city of Hamilton projected the number a little more conservatively at $350,000.

-The film stars Michael Keaton, Joel Kinnaman, Gary Oldman and Samuel L. Jackson and is directed by José Padilha.
+The film is a re-imagining of the 1987 Paul Verhoeven cult classic.
+It stars Michael Keaton, Joel Kinnaman, Gary Oldman and Samuel L. Jackson and is directed by José Padilha.

 The original was heralded by critics for its smart satire of American culture.
 Some called it the best film of 1987.